Author: Ben Brodish

 We get this type of question a lot.
 To be clear, the insurance adjuster doesn’t get to legally decide if you contributed to the accident or not.
 However, the insurance adjuster does get to decide whether the insurance company is choosing…

-Note: Our law firm does not handle or accept these types of cases Getting a speeding ticket in North Carolina can be frustrating, especially if points on your license and potential insurance hikes loom.
-Many drivers assume that all traffic…
+Notice: Unfortunately, we are presently not accepting new traffic offense cases at this time.
+Getting a speeding ticket in North Carolina can be frustrating, especially if points on your license and potential insurance hikes loom.
+Many drivers assume that all…

 If you are injured in an auto accident while on the job, you may be able to pursue legal remedies through BOTH your employer’s workers’ compensation insurance and through the at-fault driver’s automobile insurance (like a usual personal injury case)….